gatherscript/handbook/README.md

 Check out the [EmpireJS 2016 CFP process](https://speak.empirejs.org/) and also read up on our past [Reviewing Guidelines](https://docs.google.com/document/d/18X1gqNXvM8vhSmNKFgGkGsXSVFW7lOMxiYw7Xx5K6P4/edit?usp=sharing) to see how you can help minimize bias and solidify a rad lineup!

 ## Speakers
-Building your most diverse, knowledgable community takes work.
+Building your most diverse, knowledgeable community takes work.
 You want awesome speakers and attendees?
-Reach out to your local meetups, codeschools, universities, and conferences and share your Call for Speakers.
+Reach out to your local meetups, code schools, universities, and conferences and share your Call for Speakers.
 The more inclusive you are in your process to share, the better result you'll see in the community you've built.
 Reach out to people you see doing awesome work.
 If you don't know them?
 It's a compliment you even asked!
 Better to ask and see a 'no thanks' to the submission process than to not ask and lose the chance at lifting up someone that didn't know you were interested in what they had to say.

-It is recommended that budget is allocated for speaker travel and accomodations.
+It is recommended that budget is allocated for speaker travel and accommodations.
 This allows for increasing access to conferences for speakers that might not have the luxury of a good paycheck(this is a reality).
 It's also a treat and a huge appreciation to those who have spent time creating awesome content for the conference.

 ## Accommodations